Gala ignites political dispute over COVID-19 restrictions

 New York Young Republican Club President Gavin Wax scoffed at the criticism online, saying the group had done nothing wrong.

-“We embrace life and living while you all cower in your pods worried about a disease with a 99%+ survivability rate,” he said in one tweet, referring to a pandemic that has killed more than 24,000 people in New York City alone.
+“We embrace life and living while you all cower in your pods worried about a disease with a 99%+ survivability rate,” he said in one tweet, referring to a pandemic that has killed more than 24,000 people in New York City alone and more than 17,000 in New Jersey.

 “The left wants you to live in a world where socializing and being with friends and loved ones is a crime and a sin,” he wrote.
 “They claim isolation is a virtue.
 Its sick.”